anitaposch/learn-bitcoin/manuscript/820-The-future.md

 There are a variety of use cases for Liquid:
 * fast transactions between exchanges
-* individuals can use L-BTC through the Green or Aqua wallet
+* individuals can use L-BTC through the Blockstream Green, Aqua, Elements, or Sideswap wallets
 * Peer-to-Peer exchange HodlHodl uses L-BTC for its lending service
 * the decentralized exchange Bisq will integrate L-BTC as its base layer
 * anyone can issue new assets, including stablecoins like Tether USDt (already supported by Liquid) and security tokens, which can be traded freely within the network

 Liquid shows that you can do anything with Bitcoin.
 You don't need a new blockchain or a new token.
 The native currency of Liquid is L-BTC, where you lock in your bitcoin and get the same amount of L-BTC for it.
 Therefore there will be only 21 million L-BTC ever.
 Liquid transactions are cheaper, faster and more private than bitcoin transactions.
-The third-parties that sign transactions are the trade-off.
-They can make Liquid vulnerable to censorship.
+Although it's a federated sidechain transactions cannot be censored.
+The functionaries are black boxes, which can only be turned off by the operators.
+The trade-off is that Bitcoin peg-out transactions must be done through a Liquid member.

 #### RGB
 RGB is a smart contract system, working on Layer 2 and 3 on top of Bitcoin and the Lightning Network.
 It is designed with confidentiality and scalability in mind.